Find Out the Best Time to Visit Alaska Depending on Your Interests

 May Alaska Cruises

-Get to Alaska right when the cruise season begins on an Alaska Northern Glacier Cruise that departs in the first half of May from Vancouver, British Columbia.
-This 8-night cruise has something new to see every single day from sailing the Inside Passage to visiting Ketchikan, Sitka, Icy Strait Point, Juneau, Hubbard Glacier, and Skagway, before ending your cruise in Seward, Alaska, where you might even be able to still see some snow on the ground.
+Get to Alaska right when the cruise season begins on an Alaska Northbound Glacier Cruise that departs in May from Vancouver, British Columbia.
+This 7-night cruise has something new to see every single day from sailing the Inside Passage to visiting Ketchikan, Sitka, Icy Strait Point, Juneau, Hubbard Glacier, and Skagway, before ending your cruise in Seward, Alaska, where you might even be able to still see some snow on the ground.

 June Alaska Cruises

-Experience the wonders of Tracy Arm Fjord and the gorgeous Celebrity Solstice ship on an Alaska Tracy Arm Fjord Cruise.
+Experience the wonders of Endicott Arm Fjord and Dawes Glacier and the gorgeous Celebrity Solstice ship on an Alaska Dawes Glacier Cruise.
 This popular itinerary sails roundtrip from Seattle, Washington.
-Along the way you’ll make stops in the Alaskan port towns of Ketchikan, Juneau, and Skagway, as well as Victoria, British Columbia.
-When it’s the day to sail through Tracy Arm Fjord, relax on your private veranda adjacent to your modern luxury stateroom or suite.
-The departure from Seattle makes it easy to get to even if you’re still easing into summer after a busy school year.
+Along the way you’ll make stops in the Alaskan port towns of Ketchikan, Juneau, and Skagway, as well as Victoria British Columbia.
+On the day that you’ll sail through Endicott Arm to Dawes Glacier, relax on your private veranda adjacent to your stateroom or suite in true modern luxury.
+If you’re just easing into summer after a busy school year, Seattle is an easy location to get to from major airports across the U.S.

 July Alaska Cruises